Table of Contents

 - What does your partner want from a relationship?

-Maybe you don’t need to be forward and direct right away, but these questions can give you a direction for your conversations, so you can find a flow and get to know each other.
+Maybe you do not need to be forward and direct right away, but these questions can give you a direction for your conversations, so you can find a flow and get to know each other.

 To help you along, take a look at this workbook that takes you step by step through different aspects of your communication.

-Combine all the above to see if both you and your partner have common interests, shared values, beliefs and want the same from a relationship.
+Thanks to the time and effort you took to understand yourself and your partner, by now you should get a pretty good idea if you have common interests, share similar values, beliefs and want the same from a relationship.

 The clearer you are on your goals, the easier it will be for you to stay on track towards reaching them when you are in a relationship.